MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Buildzlib-VS15.md

 # Setup Buildzlib VS15

-## Creating a zlib/libzip compression libaray for CNTK
+## Creating a zlib/libzip compression library for CNTK

 We use the following installation paths in our instructions:
 * libzip sources: `c:\local\src\libzip-1.1.3`